ranghetti/sen2r/cran-comments.md

 or for functions which install something on disk).

-Regarding package testing, we wrote test functions at tests/testthat, granting an overall package coverage of XX%
-(most of them cannot be run automatically for the reason described above).
+Regarding package testing, we wrote test functions at tests/testthat, granting an high package coverage (most of them cannot be run automatically for the reason described above).

 > Couldn't find the files necessary for gdalwarp_grid.Rd e.g.
 Please add small files needed for the examples in the inst/extdata